Honeywell names chief operating officer seen as CEO-in-waiting

 Adamczyk has run Honeywell divisions, including most recently its $9.3-billion performance materials unit, whose products range from refrigerants to oil refining technology, Honeywell said.

-Analysts praised the appointment but the stock was little changed at $112.86 in afternoon trading on the New York Stock Exchange.
+Analysts praised the appointment but the stock didn’t respond much to the news, edging down 0.5 percent at $112.65 in morning trading on the New York Stock Exchange.

-The Wall Street Journal reported on Monday that Cote could retire as soon as next year, citing people familiar with the matter. (on.wsj.com/1M9N2uW)

-Cote’s contract runs through Dec.
-31, 2017, Honeywell spokesman Rob Ferris said, while adding that the company does not comment on specific succession plans.

-“We’ve had no concerns over how the succession might play out – and today’s announcement makes us all the more positive.”

-The appointment of Adamczyk comes just weeks after Honeywell’s bid to acquire United Technologies Corp (UTX.N) was rebuffed.
+The appointment of Adamczyk comes just weeks after Honeywell’s bid to acquire United Technologies Corp was rebuffed.
+(Reporting by Alwyn Scott; Editing by Nick Zieminski)